jinhui66/ICH-HPINet/readme.md

 The private dataset contains 286 cases, while the [Physionet](https://physionet.org/content/ct-ich/1.3.1/#files-panel) dataset contains 75 cases.
 Each case consists of a volume CT data and a volume mask data.
 During training, the data are splited through five-fold cross-validation.

 ## Train
+You can run it through the following command:
 ```
 python main.py
 ```